yocontra/node-gdal-next/README.md

 Built-in networking uses an embedded version of `libcurl`.
 It supports `zlib` compression through Node.js' own `zlib` support.
 It does not support `brotli` or `zstd`.
 Node.js includes `brotli`, but as of Node.js 16 it still does not export these symbols for use by add-ons (yes, go bug them - ask them for c-ares too).
 SSL on Linux uses OpenSSL through Node.js' own support.
 It uses the curl trusted root CA store by default and another store can be provided through the `CURL_CA_BUNDLE` enviornment variable or GDAL config option.
 SSL on Windows and OSX uses the OS-provided mechanisms - Schannel and SecureTransport respectively - and thus the trusted root CA store will be the one provided by the OS.

+### Breaking changes relative to node-gdal / node-gdal-next

+ * If you are coming from `node-gdal-next`
+    - Starting with 3.2
+        * `gdal.Geometry.fromGeoJson` now throws an `Error` on error instead of simply returning a null geometry
+    - Starting with 3.3
+        * Drop support for linking against a shared GDAL 1.x library
+        * Drop support for Ubuntu 16.04 and equivalent, Ubuntu 18.04 is the new baseline target

+ * If you are coming from `node-gdal`, in addition to all of the above
+    - With PROJ 6+, the order of coordinates for EPSG geographic coordinate reference systems is latitude first, longitude second.
+If you don't want to make large code changes, you can replace code like `gdal.SpatialReference.fromEPSG(4326)` with `gdal.SpatialReference.fromProj4('+init=epsg:4326')`

 ## Bundled Drivers

 When using the bundled GDAL version, the following drivers will be available: